Robert F. Taft: Biography

 In 1998, Taft, who helped to found the Ukrainian Catholic University of Lviv, was elevated to the rank of mitered archimandrite by the Ukrainian Greek Catholic Church, granting him the use of a miter and crosier.

 Taft was an outspoken observer.
 He called "the height of asininity" the argument that the use of Latin in the Tridentine Mass is an approach to mystery better than the use of the vernacular language in the modern Mass.
 He was a supporter of the synodal form of church administration, followed by the Eastern Orthodox Churches, for the entire Catholic Church.

 When the issue of possible full communion with the Assyrian Church of the East was being considered, a problem arose regarding their liturgy's lacking the exact formulation of the words of consecration considered essential by the Catholic Church.
 Working with Taft's analysis of the situation, the Pontifical Council for Promoting Christian Unity issued a decree in 2001 which now allows members of both churches to receive communion from each other's clergy in case of emergency.

-Fr.
-Taft was a great support and a great friend of the Metropolitan Andrey Sheptytsky Institute of Eastern Christian Studies.
+Taft was a supporter and associate of the Metropolitan Andrey Sheptytsky Institute of Eastern Christian Studies.
 Taft was on the International Advisory Board Of LOGOS: A Journal of Eastern Christian Studies from the earliest years.

 In 2011 Taft left Rome, and the library desk at the Oriental Institute which he occupied for 46 years.
 He lived at Campion Center, in Weston, the site of his college studies, now a retreat and conference center, and a retirement facility of the USA Northeast Province of the Jesuits.
 Taft died on November 2, 2018, after which numerous scholarly and ecclesiastical communities both Catholic and Orthodox made official statements in mourning and organized academic conferences and publications to commemorate his passing.

 Honors

-Among the many honors he received, Taft was awarded multiple honorary doctorates; twice a senior research fellow at Dumbarton Oaks (1996–1998; 1999–2001); in his second fellowship he was Chair of Dumbarton Oaks.
+Among the many honors he received, Taft was awarded several honorary doctorates.
+He was twice a senior research fellow at Dumbarton Oaks (1996–1998; 1999–2001); in his second fellowship he was Chair of Dumbarton Oaks.
 In 2001, Taft was elected Corresponding Fellow of the British Academy, the highest honor the Academy confers on non-British academics in recognition of scholarly distinction.
 Five other Jesuits have held this distinction; Taft is the only American Jesuit thus far to have been so honored.

 In 2013, Taft was honored by his students with a celebration of the 50th year of his ordination, and was presented with a book that enumerated his over-800 publications.